phonowell/genshin-impact-script/doc/en/tactic.md

 Starting from version `0.0.40`, you can use the `on-side-button-1` and `on-side-button-2` options to configure the side button actions.

+Since version `0.0.48`, this functionality has been temporarily disabled.

 ## Quick Start

 First, let's take an example: